dijkstracula/solvent/paper/report.md

 the base type of the integers to be bound between 0 and some other value `n`.
 Since `n` is a program-level term, a refinement type is also a dependent type (in particular, type zoologists will recognise a familiar sight: this is the dependent type `Fin n`).
+In so doing, for instance, the (partial) function `select: List[𝛼] -> int -> 𝛼` coulds become the dependent total function `select: Vec[n, 𝛼] -> Fin n -> 𝛼`, statically-rejecting out-of-bounds indices.
+In addition to safety improvements, prior work[@DependentML] showed the clear performance benefits of being able to elide runtime bounds checks.

 As before, the expressiveness of a refinement type depends on the expressiveness of the refining predicate's constraint domain.
 Critically: If the constraint domain is made up of boolean predicates over program terms, we can call such a refinement type a _logically-qualified (LiQuid) type_[@LiquidTypesPLDI08].
 Ideally, we would be able to pick and choose parts from both the model- and type-theoretic approaches to get the benefits of each.
-In particular, we'd like to exploit the structure of a refinement type: given the base type and refinement predicate are defined independently of one another, the hope is that we can apply pure type-theoretic mechanisms to the former and model-checking mechanisms to the latter, gain the advantages of both, and avoid destructive interference between them.
+In particular, we'd like to exploit the structure of a refinement type: given the base type and refinement predicate are expressed in different constraint domains, the hope is that we can apply pure type-theoretic mechanisms to the former and model-checking mechanisms to the latter, gain the advantages of both, and avoid destructive interference between them.

 ```python
 def avg(xs: List(Int) | len(xs) > 0) -> int